Plants that you can grow that require no sunlight

 They will thrive in more sandier soils, and much like any plants, overwatering can damage them so be sure their soil is dry to the touch between waterings!

 These plants look so beautiful next to entertainment centers and desks especially once they start to mature and they’re a great conversation-starter!
 These plants look so interesting it will definitely spark people’s interest once they see it!
+They definitely earned this spot on Plants that you can grow that require no sunlight.

 Number Five: Peacock Plant (Calathea makoyana)